tum-pbs/pbdl-book/diffphys-discuss.md

 ## Time steps and iterations

-When using differentiable physics (DP) approaches for learning application, there is a large amount of flexibility w.r.t. the combination of DP and NN building blocks.
+When using DP approaches for learning application, there is a lot of flexibility w.r.t. the combination of DP and NN building blocks.
+As some of the differences are subtle, the following section will go into more detail

+**XXX**

-Just as a reminder, this is the previously shown _overview_ figure to illustrate the combination of NNs and DP operators.
+To re-cap, this is the previous figure illustrating NNs with DP operators.
 Here, these operators look like a loss term: they typically don't have weights, and only provide a gradient that influences the optimization of the NN weights:

 ```{figure} resources/diffphys-shortened.jpg